Upsyco08/Wordpress/README.md

 Link to site [DEFENCE OF THE ANCIENTS ( DOTA ) ] (https://dotasrs.000webhostapp.com)

+### Steps for making website using wordpress and making it available online :
++ Open web browser
++ Goto " https://000webhost.com/ " and sign up and login .
++ Choose create website.
++ Install wordpress within same site.
++ Install any theme of your choice.
++ Install plugins to make your posts effective .
++ Add some posts( Newer posts apperas first in homepage )
++ Add some pages( They are unchangeable pages like 'about' section )
++ Publish them all .
++ And finally your website is ready and click " visit website " to go to your website .

 ## License
 This project is licensed under the The Unlicense - see the [LICENSE](LICENSE) file for details.